Gus Johnson (basketball): National Industrial League and college career

 Johnson became known as "Honeycomb," a nickname Cipriano gave him because of his sweet play.
 As a junior, he averaged 19.0 points and 20.3 rebounds per game during the 1962–63 season, leading independent Idaho to a 20–6 record, their best in 36 years.
 With Johnson and leading scorer Chuck White, the Vandals were at their best in their main rivalries, 4–0 versus Oregon, 4–1 versus Palouse neighbor Washington State, and 1–1 against Washington.
 Idaho's primary nemesis was Seattle University, led by guard Eddie Miles, who won all three of its games with the Vandals.
-Idaho lost its only game with Final Four-bound Oregon State at the Far West without Johnson, but won all three with Gonzaga, for a 9–3 record against its four former PCC foes and a collective 12–6 against the six Northwest rivals.
+Idaho lost its only game with Final Four-bound Oregon State at the Far West without Johnson, but still won all three with Gonzaga, for a 9–3 record against its four former PCC foes and a collective 12–6 against the six Northwest rivals.
 Attendance at the Memorial Gym was consistently over-capacity, with an estimated 3,800 for home games in the cramped facility.

-Johnson and center Paul Silas of Creighton waged a season-long battle for the NCAA rebounds lead.
+Johnson and center Paul Silas of Creighton fought a season-long battle for the NCAA rebounds lead.
 Silas claimed the title by a scant 0.3 rebounds with an average of 20.6 per game.
 Johnson also set the UI record with 31 rebounds in a game against Oregon.
-Ducks head coach Steve Belko, a former Vandal, called Johnson a "6' 6" Bill Russell" and "the best ball player one of my teams has ever played against..."
+Ducks head coach Steve Belko, a former Vandal, called Johnson a "6' 6" Bill Russell" and "the best ball player one of my teams has ever played against ..."

 Despite their 20–6 record, the Vandals did not claim a post-season berth.
 The 1963 NCAA tournament included only 25 teams, and Oregon State and Seattle were selected from the Northwest.
 The 1963 NIT invited only twelve teams, none from the Mountain or Pacific time zones.
 If the Vandals had been invited, Johnson again would not have been eligible to participate.

 During his time at Idaho, Johnson's standing high jump ability led the Corner Club, a local sports bar, to establish "The Nail" challenge.
 Anyone who could match Johnson's leap from a standing start to touch a nail hammered above the ground would win free drinks.
 It only happened 23 years later when high jumper Joey Johnson, brother of basketball Hall of Fame guard Dennis Johnson, touched the nail.
 Both Gus Johnson and Dennis Johnson were posthumously inducted into the Hall of Fame in 2010.

 Johnson turned professional after his only season at Idaho, and Cipriano moved on to coach at Nebraska.
 Without Johnson (and White), the Vandals fell to 7–19 in 1963–64 and were 4–6 in the new Big Sky Conference, fifth place in the six-team league.
 They had a dismal 3–14 record through January and lost every game against their Northwest rivals, a collective 0–10 vs UW, WSU, UO, OSU, Seattle U., and Gonzaga.
 Johnson had another year of eligibility at Idaho, but decided to go the NBA, and later regretted not getting his degree.